Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Limitations

-\textbf{Top-$k$ entropy is an approximation.} We approximate Shannon entropy using only top-$k$ probabilities (top-20), omitting tail mass.
-This truncation can change the scale and shape of entropy traces, especially for high-entropy steps where probability mass is more diffuse.
-While this choice is motivated by API constraints, it may degrade performance compared to full-vocab entropy and can vary across tokenizers and model families.
+\textbf{Unexplained model-dependence.} Our most consequential finding is also our main open question: entropy--quality coupling varies strongly across models, and strength in the verifiable setting does not predict strength in the subjective one.
+We characterize this dependence but do not explain it, we didn't yet identify which architectural or training properties drive the coupling.

+\textbf{Judge-relative supervision.} In the monitoring experiment, quality is defined by a single LLM judge whose scores we treat as ground truth.
+Our claims are therefore about recovering the judge's assessments, not about quality itself; a probe that faithfully distills a biased judge inherits its biases.
+Whether the entropy signal tracks other judges, judge ensembles, or human preference directly remains untested.

-\textbf{Sensitivity to decoding and formatting.} Entropy traces depend on decoding choices (temperature, max length, stop criteria) and on the model’s tendency to produce longer chain-of-thought or verbose explanations.
-Changes in prompting (e.g., instructing shorter solutions), answer formatting, or post-processing rules can shift entropy distributions without reflecting true capability changes.
+\textbf{Sensitivity to decoding and formatting.} Entropy traces depend on decoding choices (temperature, max length, stop criteria) and on prompting style.
+Changes in prompt instructions, answer formatting, or post-processing can shift entropy distributions without reflecting true capability changes, so a deployed sentinel should be retrained when the serving configuration changes.

-\textbf{Model dependence and post-training effects.} We observe that reliability varies across LLMs and can differ even within a family (e.g., size variants).
-One plausible factor is post-training (instruction tuning, RLHF/RLAIF, safety finetuning), which can decouple confidence signals from correctness.
-Consequently, our findings do not guarantee that entropy profiles will yield well-calibrated accuracy estimates for a new target model without empirical validation.

-\textbf{Actionability beyond ranking.} While Spearman $\rho$ indicates that we can often rank domains by difficulty, absolute accuracy estimation error (AEE) remains non-trivial for some models, and miscalibration can persist even under large supervision (e.g., strong ranking but systematic offset).
-In operational settings, this suggests using the method primarily for \emph{prioritization} (which slices to inspect or label) and coupling it with targeted evaluation before high-stakes interventions.